yijunyu/trusted-programming.github.io/articles/work-in-progress/Compiler/LLVM.md

 - [x] elicited 6 issues of LLVM to be addressed, all of them have examples with tasks on LLVM IR to be optimized properly
 - [x] confirmed to commit on addressing these issues by Huawei's LLVM team
 - [x] Two issues have been patched on LLVM
-- [ ] They are being evaluated on the Rust compiler
+- [x] Evaluated on the Rust compiler, the [https://github.com/rust-lang/rust/pull/88759](pull request) has been merged into the Rust compiler, which will be available along with the next LLVM 15 release
 - [ ] LLVM team is working on the remaining 4 patches which has been evaluating it for generalizability